If you would like to become a supporter of STOP Sports Injuries, click here to become involved.

 American Orthopaedic Society for Sports Medicine

 The American Orthopaedic Society for Sports Medicine (AOSSM) is a world leader in sports medicine education, research, communication and fellowship, and includes national and international orthopaedic sports medicine leaders.
 The Society works closely with many other sports medicine specialists, including athletic trainers, physical therapists, family physicians, and others to improve the identification, prevention, treatment, and rehabilitation of sports injuries.
-AOSSM members initiated the development of the STOP Sports Injuries campaign in 2008.
+AOSSM members initiated the development of STOP Sports Injuries in 2008.

 American Academy of Orthopaedic Surgeons